matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 **How to reduce waste:**

-- Apply the YAGNI principle — _You Aren’t Gonna Need It_.
+- Apply YAGNI: implement features only when needed.
-- Keep architectures simple until scale truly demands otherwise.
+- Keep architectures and abstractions simple.
-- Match process to risk — small teams and low-risk work deserve lightweight governance.
+- Regularly review code and processes to remove redundant complexity.

 !!! info "Evidence"